Your Mindset and Personality at Work

 The Need for Psychological Safety and What’s at Stake

 Thinking about these two digital age debates, it’s easy to see why many people won’t always raise their differing viewpoints in a work environment.
-We expect to hear from the bolder and most assertive personalities in an organization, but some personalities will be reluctant to speak up unless there is a clear sense of psychological safety visible in the work culture.
+We expect to hear from the bolder and more assertive personalities in an organization, but some personalities will be reluctant to speak up unless there is a clear sense of psychological safety visible in the work culture.
 The risk of not hearing those viewpoints might be the difference between organizational success and failure that can play out in the loss of profit, market share, or even lives.

-To create the high-performing and innovative team you’re looking for, a first imperative is to create the right business culture for people of different mindsets feel comfortable.
+To create the high-performing and innovative team you’re looking for, a first imperative is to create the right business culture for people of different mindsets to feel comfortable.
 One popular example today is the abundant use of Scrum for team collaboration in an agile landscape.
 In Scrum, the use of clear and simple ground rules, freedom for self-regulation, and communication that creates transparency and accountability, enables teams to hit goals and maximize outcomes.
 Done right, Scrum is a psychologically safe framework.
-It not only permits but empowers, the inherent individual differences between team members to create shared success.
+It not only permits but empowers the inherent individual differences between team members to create shared success.

 Unlike the yanny/laurel debate, the world of business comes with higher stakes.
 Instead of having your opinion on the line, you have budgets, products, jobs, careers, and lives to consider.
 A successful company, team, and leader must understand the landscape of their own mindset while staying open to those who see the world differently.
 Self-awareness is the crucial foundation to successfully balancing the constantly moving dynamics of organizations.
 Creating an environment of psychological safety is critical.